 - Many of the molecules of life contain nitrogen.
 It is the fourth most abundant element in the human body.

-- The nitrogen compound nitroglycerin has two rather different uses: blowing things up, and relief of angina, a life threatening heart condition.
+- The nitrogen compound nitroglycerin can be used for relief of angina, a life threatening heart condition.

 - Neptune’s satellite Triton has five mile high, nitrogen-powered geysers.